shribr/copilot-webapp-demo/README.md

 #### Directory, Logging, and File Update Helpers

-- `Set-DirectoryPath`
-  _Description:_ Changes the current working directory to a given target directory (throwing an error if it does not exist).

-- `Show-ExistingResourceProvisioningStatus`
-  _Description:_ Lists all resources in a resource group and displays their current provisioning states.

 - `Update-AIConnectionFile`
   _Description:_ Updates or creates an AI connection YAML file for a resource (for AI services, OpenAI, search, or storage) using a defined schema.